jkempf42/kube-volttron/cluster-config/README.md

 You can find
 your gateway node's public IP address by browsing [here](https://whatsmyip.org.) from the gateway node.
-Be sure to also include the private key of the cloud VM and public key of the gateway node where indicated.
+Be sure to also include the private key of the central node and public key of the gateway node where indicated.

-After you have completed editing the configuration file on the cloud VM, you should create one on the gateway node as `/etc/wireguard/wg0`:
+After you have completed editing the configuration file on the central node, you should create one on the gateway node as `/etc/wireguard/wg0.conf`:

 	[Interface]
 	PrivateKey = <insert private key of gateway node here>